 When victims are injured in a truck accident caused by the negligence of a motor carrier company, they may be able to sue to recover compensation for damages.
 Common types of trucking company negligence include:

-It is often the responsibility of trucking companies to maintain its fleet of vehicles.
+It is often the responsibility of trucking companies to maintain their fleet of vehicles.
 Lack of maintenance on the part of a trucking company can cause serious crashes.

 Motor carrier companies are required to comply with certain safety regulations set forth by the Federal Motor Carrier Safety Administration, however many disregard these regulations.